BILL ANALYSIS

 To amend the Financial Stability Act of 2010 to apply the enhanced supervision and prudential standards applicable under such Act with respect to bank holding companies to large banks that do not have a bank holding company, and for other purposes.

-HR7888 (To amend the Financial Stability Act of 2010 to apply the enhanced supervision and prudential standards applicable under such Act with respect to bank holding companies to large banks that do not have a bank holding company, and for other purposes.) carries an AI-assessed market impact score of 4/10 with a bearish outlook for investors.
-This legislation directly affects Charles Schwab ($SCHW), $KEY, $ZION and $FITB.
+HR7888 (To amend the Financial Stability Act of 2010 to apply the enhanced supervision and prudential standards applicable under such Act with respect to bank holding companies to large banks that do not have a bank holding company, and for other purposes.) has been assessed with a neutral outlook for investors.
+This legislation directly affects $FITB, $KEY, Charles Schwab ($SCHW) and $ZION.
 The primary sectors impacted are Finance.
 View the full bill text on Congress.gov.

 Market Sentiment